Ziprasidone (By injection)

 - You should not receive this medicine together with amiodarone, arsenic trioxide, chlorpromazine, disopyramide, dofetilide, dolasetron mesylate, droperidol, gatifloxacin, halofantrine, levomethadyl acetate, mefloquine, mesoridazine, moxifloxacin, pentamidine, pimozide, probucol, procainamide, quinidine, sotalol, sparfloxacin, tacrolimus, or thioridazine.

 - Some medicines can affect how ziprasidone works.
 Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, blood or bone marrow problems, diabetes, high cholesterol, or a history of seizures or breast cancer.
-Tell your doctor if you have heart rhythm problems or any heart or blood vessel problems, including low blood pressure, heart failure, or history of a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, blood or bone marrow problems, diabetes, high cholesterol, trouble swallowing, or a history of seizures or breast cancer.
+Tell your doctor if you have heart rhythm problems (such as QT prolongation) or any heart or blood vessel problems, including low blood pressure, heart failure, or history of a heart attack.

 - This medicine may cause the following problems:

 - Neuroleptic malignant syndrome (possibly life-threatening neurological disorder)

 - Drug reaction with eosinophilia and systemic symptoms (DRESS), which can damage organs such as the liver, kidney, or heart